 Attainment & Results

-A Level Results 2018
+A Level Results 2019

 10 students gained 3 or 4 A*/A grades.
 Remarkably, 76 students (42% of the year group) avoided any grade lower than a B, the same proportion as last year.

 The Russell Group and Oxbridge university hopefuls from the school had particular cause for celebration.